SynArchive : A total synthesis database

 Synarchive helps chemistry students and chemists all over the world.
 If you enjoy our website and find it useful, please support us by making a donation.

-Reported by the group of Johann Mulzer in 2009 (39 steps / 7 parts).
-Added 3 months ago.
+Reported by the group of Franz Sondheimer in 1962 (3 steps / linear).
+Added 7 months ago.